libts/tslib/README.md

 	by the device driver for the touch to be considered real and passed on.

 Example: `module evthres N=5`

+### module: crop
+  The goal of this filter is to drop input touch events that lie outside of the Min/Max values for the x/y event codes, i.e. touch points that might (due to applied filters) lie ouside of the visible framebuffer.

+  It sends "pen/finger up" for a given slot when said values are outside of the framebuffer.

+  It read the framebuffer dimensions from `TSLIB_CALIBFILE` which is generated and saved by the [`ts_calibrate`](https://manpages.debian.org/unstable/libts0/ts_calibrate.1.en.html) tool.

+Example: `module crop`

 ### module:	variance